epfl-ada/ada-2021-project-dataoverflow/README.md

 - How do these topics vary from time?

-   After extracting all the topics western press related China with, we want to build a graph showing how the topics about China changes through time.
-By doing so, we can have a clearer look about how topic changes through time and associate the topic with the big event happened during that time.
+   After extracting all the topics western press related China with, we are interested in how the main topics people tends to related China in different year or under different events.
+We want to answer this question by building a graph showing how the topics about China changes by analysing the main topic in a certain time period, for example in every two weeks.
+After that, we can have a clearer look about how topics changes and may associate topics with the big events happened during that time.

 - What are the attitudes of the Western people towards these topic?
 Have these attitudes ever changed?

 - Do attitudes differ between countries, the political parties and different news sources?